 Cornelia Tietke, LICSW

-Cornelia is therapist in private practice, treating anxiety and trauma disorders.
+Cornelia has more than 15 years' of experience treating anxiety and trauma disorders.
 She earned her BA at Harvard University and her MSW at Catholic University.
 Her office is in Northwest DC, very close to the Friendship Heights metro.

 Our gradual desensitization program is extremely effective.
-Our phobia work related to travel has been featured on CBS This Morning, CBS Eyewitness News, NPR's WAMU Radio, The National Geographic Traveler, Family Circle, Newsweek, The Washington Post, The Washington Times, and The Baltimore Sun.
-American Express interviewed us for a fear of flying article.
-We were pleased to be featured on MSNBC.com and USAToday.com.
+Our phobia work related to travel has been featured on CBS This Morning, CBS Eyewitness News, NPR's WAMU Radio, The National Geographic Traveler, Family Circle, Newsweek, The Washington Post, and USAToday.com.